semiuniversal/hairbrush/README.md

 # TinyG Tester

 A testing and configuration tool for TinyG CNC controllers, specifically designed for dual airbrush control systems.
+This code is highly specific to my custom hardware and may not be suitable for other applications.

 ## Installation